ONS-OpenData/cmd-databaker-utils/README.md

 Used to output a databaker generated pandas dataframe to a v4 structured csv.

 you -MUST- be using the ConversionSegment().topandas() functionality for this to work.
+And if conversionSegments is a list you need need to concanate to a single dataframe first, i.e `conversionSegments = pd.concat([conversionSegments])`

 import with: